jsr-probitas/homebrew-tap/README.md

 # Homebrew Tap for Probitas

-This is the official Homebrew tap for [Probitas CLI](https://github.com/probitas-test/cli).
+This is the official Homebrew tap for [Probitas](https://github.com/probitas-test/probitas).

 ## Installation